 - 1/2 teaspoon vanilla extract

-- 1 - 1 and 1/2 tablespoons heavy cream or whole milk
+- 1 - 1 and 1/2 tablespoons heavy cream or whole milk, only if needed

 In a food processor, pulse the graham crackers to crumbs.
 Stir in the sugar and melted butter.
 Press an even amount of graham cracker crust into the bottom of each muffin liner.